Euphredes/Euphredes/README.txt

            Responsibilities

-My responsibilities are simple:
-1. Mental.
-2. Physical.
-3. Spiritual.

-Details:
-1. Silence is King.
+1. Mental: Silence is King.
 There is no diagnosis for being quiet.
-2. Momentum is Moral.
-It is easier to keep going 55 MPH when one has already been going such a speed.
+2. Physical: Momentum is Moral.
+It is easier to keep going fifty MPH when one has already been going such a speed.
 The new effort is all that one really feels when one has steady effort a moment ago.
 This morality shows up to find out how to come correctly.
-3. Glow is Go.
+3. Spiritual: Glow is Go.
 If it gives you a glow, use it to give you a go.

            AUTHORITY